Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: An Analog Gain-Ranging MAC and FP-CIM Architecture

 \subsection{Architecture Flexibility and Parameterization}

 Different granularities of normalization may be chosen, varying the trade-off between maximizing signal amplitude and complexity of exponent processing.
-This section describes these options, and the digital components which handle exponent bookkeeping.
+This section describes these options and the digital components which handle exponent bookkeeping.
+The domains for different normalization granularities are illustrated in Fig.~\ref{fig:normtypes}.